-All new and re-entering students, regardless of age, must complete a medical health history form before registering for classes.
-Students who were born after December 31, 1956 must provide their immunization records showing two (2) MMR (Measles, Mumps and Rubella) vaccines.
+All new and reentering students, regardless of age, must complete a medical health history form before registering for classes.
+Students who were born after December 31, 1956, must provide their immunization records showing two (2) MMR (Measles, Mumps and Rubella) vaccines.

 All students living in on-campus housing at a public institution of higher education must take the meningococcal vaccine unless a signed statement of medical or religious exemption is on file.
-All new and re-entering students must complete a Tuberculosis screening.
+All new and reentering students must complete a Tuberculosis screening.
 All incoming international students must be screened with IGRAs blood test or a chest x-ray.

 Admissions decisions are made on a rolling basis after all the required information is received by the Office of Admissions and Recruitment.
+Early application is strongly encouraged.